CyclopsMC/infobook-html-integrateddynamics/README.md

 ### Icon Generation

-This phase should be done using the [Item Exporter mod](https://github.com/CyclopsMC/IconExporter).
+This phase should be done using the [Icon Exporter mod](https://github.com/CyclopsMC/IconExporter).

 Simply create a modpack with all the mods that were downloaded in the previous step (including the Item Exporter mod), start a world, and run the `/iconexporter export 64` command.